 How Is Eye Colour Determined?

-Your eye color is determined by variations in 16 different genes.
-These genes are mainly involved with production, transport, or storage of a pigment called melanin.
+Your eye colour is determined by variations in 16 different genes.
+These genes are mainly involved with the production, transport, or storage of a pigment called melanin.

 It has been estimated that 74% of the variance in human eye colour can be explained by one interval on chromosome 15 that contains the OCA2 gene.

 It’s a common myth that all babies are born with blue eyes.

 While it may be true that in the Western world, most babies are born with blue eyes, this is not so for many parts of the world.

 A study carried out by Stanford University in 2016 involving 192 newborn babies found that nearly two-thirds of them had brown eyes at birth, whereas only 1 in 5 babies were born with blue eyes.

 The researchers observed that the majority of blue-eyed babies were Caucasian, whereas the brown-eyed babies were from other ethnic groups including Asian and Hispanic.
 The study did not follow through to see how many of those blue-eyed babies continued to have blue eyes.